nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Square brackets `[ ]` are used around an optional argument.

-If there are multiple optional argument, each argument are enclosed in its own set of square brackets.
+If there are multiple optional arguments, each argument is enclosed in its own set of square brackets.

 e.g `-n NAME [-t TAG]` can be used as `-n John Doe -t friend` or as `-n John Doe` but